Top Things to do

 The Caribbean has six official languages.
 Most of them are European languages or European language-based creoles.
 The most language spoken in the Caribbean is Spanish, followed by English, French, and Dutch.

-There are also two native creoles: Haitian and Papiamento, that reflects the diverse ethnic and linguistic origins of the people living there.
+There are also two native creoles: Haitian and Papiamento, which reflect the diverse ethnic and linguistic origins of the people living there.

 The Caribbean has no specific flag.
 It has as many flags as its countries and territories.